 Instructions

-- Combine tomatoes, onion, parsley, green onion, lime juice, garlic salt and pepper in small bowl
+- Combine tomatoes, onion, parsley, green onion, lime juice, garlic salt, and pepper in a bowl

-- Put tuna into large bowl, and flake.
-Add onion, spring onion, bread crumbs, parsley, garlic, lime juice, mustard, hot sauce, salt & pepper.
+- Add onion, spring onion, bread crumbs, parsley, garlic, lime juice, mustard, hot sauce, salt & pepper.
 Stir lightly to combine, and taste to ensure seasoning.

-- Heat oil in large non-stick skillet.
-When oil is hot, add patties to skillet.
-Cook patties for approximately 3 minutes per side, or until golden brown.
+- Heat oil in a large skillet.
+When the oil is hot, add patties to skillet.
+Cook patties for 3-4 minutes per side, or until golden brown.
 Patties are ready to turn when they pull away from skillet easily

-- Remove patties, and set on paper towels to drain excess oil
+- Transfer patties to paper towels to drain

 - Top patties with tomato salsa, and serve immediately